 You can apply at any time.
 We conduct monthly aptitude tests in Geneva and Zurich.

 Although operational needs take priority in deciding at which location you will work, your preferences will be considered wherever possible.

 9. Aptitude tests

-Air Traffic Controller require spatial awareness, high resistance to pressure, a high capacity to multi-task enjoy teamwork and have good communications skills.
+Air Traffic Controller have spatial awareness, high resistance to pressure, a high multi-tasking capacity, they enjoy teamwork and have good communications skills.
 Mobility and the willingness to work shifts are also essential.